giulianopz/lfcs/domains/2-operation-of-running-systems/m.md

 cat /proc/sys/net/ipv4/ip_forward
 ```

-To set the value for a kernel parameter we can use `sysctl`, but using the `-w` option and followed by the parameter’s name, the equal sign, and the desired value.
+To set the value for a kernel parameter we can use `sysctl`, but using the `-w` option and followed by the parameter's name, the equal sign, and the desired value.

 Another method consists of using echo to overwrite the file associated with the parameter.
 In other words, the following methods are equivalent to disable the packet forwarding functionality in our system (which, by the way, should be the default value when a box is not supposed to pass traffic between networks):
 ```